nishantvyas/taskmanager/TERMS.md

 ## Description of Service

 The Extension is a productivity tool that allows you to:
-- Set and track personal goals
+- Manage tasks and track personal goals
-- Manage tasks and projects
+- Organize projects with to-do and done lists
 - Monitor progress through activity tracking
 - Export and import data for backup purposes